ci-group/revolve/pycelery/readme.txt

 -3.
 If a gazebo instance is running, the robot simulation time is building up.
 This is normal since robots are getting more complex over time, however I believe it should decrease and at some point reach a threshold.
 It is not memory leaking because the memory usage is not increasing, however the computation time is.
 A solution is restarting the simulator per X generations, however I think it should be possible without restarting.

+-4.
+If in any case the experiment is disrupted, and stopped, celery messages can still be in the system.
+Restarting without removing these messages will give errors.
+So before restarting the experiment; celery, gazebo and the messages need to be deleted.
+This can be done by the following two commands:
+	- $ pkill -9 -f 'celery worker' && pkill -9 -f 'gzserver'
+	- $ celery amqp && queue.delete cpp && queue.delete robots